Sudanese nomadic conflicts: April

 According to the government of Ethiopia, the death toll from a cross-border raid carried out by attackers from South Sudan in the Gambela Region on 15 April 2016 rose to 208 from a figure of 140 a day earlier, with 108 children being kidnapped and over 2,000 livestock being stolen in the process.
 Ethiopian forces killed 60 of the attackers and said they would cross the border into South Sudan to pursue the assailants if necessary.
 Ethiopian officials blamed Murle tribesmen inhabiting the Jonglei region close to the Ethiopian border for a series of attacks on Ethiopian villages to steal cattle and abduct children.
 The 15 April 2016 raid targeted the Nuer tribe, who live on both sides of the border.

 2017

 March

 An Ethiopian official says 28 people were killed and 43 children kidnapped by Murle tribe armed members between 10 and 12 March 2017 near the border between Gambela Region of Ethiopia and South Sudan.
 The official also said that over 1,000 Murle tribespeople carried out the attack.

+2019

+In July 2019, Radio Dabanga reported that it had documented numerous attacks on displaced farmers across Darfur over the preceding years, many of them in Tawila locality.